mavaddat/microsoft-graph-docs-contrib/api-reference/beta/resources/personalteamsappinstallationscopeinfo.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the installation scope details when the Teams app is installed for a [user](../resources/user.md).
+Represents the installation scope details when the Teams app is installed, updated, or deleted for a [user](../resources/user.md).

 Inherits from [teamsAppInstallationScopeInfo](../resources/teamsappinstallationscopeinfo.md).